polirritmico/tmux-named-snapshot/README.md

 ## Getting Started

-This plugin is shipped with these key bindings
+This plugin is shipped with these key bindings (overwrites tmux-resurrect ones)

-- `Prefix + Ctrl-m`: Save 'manual' snapshot
+- `Prefix + Ctrl-s`: Save a snapshot with the name of the current session
-- `Prefix + M`: Prompt for a name and save the snapshot under that name
+- `Prefix + S`: Prompt for a name and save the snapshot under that name
-- `Prefix + Ctrl-n`: Restore 'manual' snapshot
+- `Prefix + Ctrl-r`: Restore current name session snapshot
-- `Prefix + N`: Prompt for a name and restore the snapshot by that name
+- `Prefix + R`: Prompt for a name and restore the snapshot by that name

 Check out [Configurations](#configurations) section below to customize the key bindings and any additional options.